 Similarly, a non-significant variation was recorded in the number of total tillers hill⁻¹ due to the application of different levels of zinc (Table 2).
 At 25 DAT, the highest number of total tillers hill⁻¹ (6.067) was observed in Zn1T2, which was statistically different from other treatments.
 Furthermore, at 50 DAT, Zn4T2 produced the maximum number of tillers hill⁻¹ (18.67), and this treatment also recorded the highest total number of tillers overall.
 Conversely, the minimum number of total tillers hill⁻¹ (3.533, 22.63, and 16.00) was observed in Zn1T1, which was statistically similar to other treatments.
 Similar report was made by Islam et al. 2024.

 In the case of panicle length, rice did not show significant differences among treatments (Figure 1).
-Nevertheless, the maximum panicle length (23.20 cm) was recorded in the Zn4T2 treatment at 25, 50, and 75 DAT, whereas the minimum panicle length was observed in Zn1T1.
+Nevertheless, the maximum panicle length (23.20 cm) was recorded in the Zn4T2 treatment, whereas the minimum panicle length was observed in Zn1T1.
 Saikh et al. found similar observation for panicle length.

 Likewise, the number of effective tillers hill⁻¹ did not vary significantly due to different zinc levels (Figure 2).
 However, the maximum number of effective tillers hill⁻¹ (15.53) was recorded in Zn4T2, while the minimum (12.60) was observed in Zn1T1.
 Higher zinc concentration in the rhizosphere, maintained through consistent application, was associated with a greater number of productive tillers hill⁻¹ (Muthukumararaja and Sriramachandrasekharan, 2012; Jena et al., 2006).
 Mustafa et al. (2011) also reported that adequate zinc supply enhances nutrient uptake and metabolic processes, thereby increasing the number of effective tillers.